w3f/polkadot-spec/docs/sect-finality.md

 where the condition for *completability* is defined in [Definition -def-num-ref-](sect-finality#defn-grandpa-completable).
 :::

-Note that we might not always succeed in finalizing our best final candidate due to the possibility of equivocation.
+Note that we might not always succeed in finalizing our best candidate due to the possibility of equivocation.
 We might even not finalize anything in a round (although [Play-Grandpa-Round](sect-finality#algo-grandpa-round) prevents us from moving to the round ${r}+{1}$ before finalizing the best final candidate of round ${r}-{1}$) The example in [Definition -def-num-ref-](sect-finality#defn-unfinalized-candidate) serves to demonstrate a situation where the best final candidate of a round cannot be finalized during its own round:

 ###### Definition -def-num- Unfinalized Candidate {#defn-unfinalized-candidate}
 :::definition